 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates both what it does and when to use it, with rich trigger terms covering many natural user phrasings.
-Its main weakness is potential overlap with general web development or coding skills, though the emphasis on design quality and avoiding generic aesthetics provides some differentiation.
-The description uses proper third-person voice throughout.
+This is a strong skill description that clearly communicates both what the skill does and when to use it, with rich trigger terms covering many natural user phrasings.
+The description's main weakness is its broad scope which could overlap with other coding or framework-specific skills, though the emphasis on design quality and avoiding generic AI aesthetics provides a useful differentiator.
+The third-person voice is used correctly throughout.

 | Dimension | Reasoning | Score |